-In this section you will learn about what options you have when it comes to structuring your content spaces and displaying them using the Help Center theme.
+Learn about the options you have when it comes to structuring your content spaces and displaying them with the Help Center theme.

 Once the root viewport is defined, member viewports are defined implicitly using the path.
 A viewport is a member of a collection if the following conditions are met: